alextok/dbsc-discussions/README.md

     Note over W, B: Initiate DBSC ...
     W->>B: StartSession (challenge, tokens, _KeyContainerId_)
     ````````
-1. [Doc] Local key helper needs API for key deletion, for cookie cleanup? - yes, we need api for deletion of the keys.
+1. [Documented] Local key helper needs API for key deletion, for cookie cleanup? - yes, we need api for deletion of the keys.
     * we can think about TTL for keys.
-1. [Doc] Should we introduce a new entity "Device registration client"?
+1. [Documented] Should we introduce a new entity "Device registration client"?
 Local key helper should be considered as a part of the device registration client or not?

 # Description (Draft)